seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** Yeah.
 It was quite hard to describe, quite hard to show.

-**Sean:** I think that roadshow we went on, the process of getting onto it, I think was interesting because LinkedIn didn't exist, right?
+**Sean:** I think that roadshow we went on, the process of getting onto it, I think was interesting because *LinkedIn* didn't exist, right?
 We had to try and set up meetings in an industry we really had no background in.

 **Dylan:** I remember it was literally cold emailing studio after studio after studio.

-**Sean:** You had copies of Edge magazine highlighting the names of people at studios. in the previous company, we had a bit of a pedigree in spam.
+**Sean:** You had copies of *Edge* magazine, highlighting the names of people at studios.
+In the previous company, we had a bit of a pedigree in spam.

 **Dylan:** That's, that's harsh.
 It was opt-in communication.
 Well, was it opt-in back then?
 Actually, maybe it wasn't opt-in communication.

-**Sean:** The very first product was SMSing people promotions about Smirnoff Ice, which is an alco-pop, without their permission.
+**Sean:** The very first product was SMSing people promotions about *Smirnoff Ice*, which is an alco-pop, without their permission.
 That was our scrappy start in that company.
-In a similar vein, from knowing people's names, heads of studios that we collected from Edge magazine,

-**Sean:** we

-**Sean:** started guessing what their email addresses probably were, made a long list of guesses of email addresses and basically spammed the whole bunch with things like. &quot;Hey, just so happens we're going to be in Madison, Wisconsin on Tuesday.&quot;
+In a similar vein, from knowing people's names, heads of studios that we collected from Edge magazine, we started guessing what their email addresses probably were, made a long list of guesses of email addresses and basically spammed the whole bunch with things like. &quot;Hey, just so happens we're going to be in Madison, Wisconsin on Tuesday.&quot;

 **Dylan:** We are passing through entirely coincidentally.
 We're going to be in your small town.